 Stock Options.
 The Plan Committee may grant stock options that entitle the recipient to purchase shares of company common stock at a price not less than fair market value on the date of grant (except in the case of substitute awards).
 The maximum term for stock options is ten years, except ISOs granted to anyone who owns, as of the date of grant, stock with more than 10% of the total combined voting power of all classes of our stock must have a term of not more than five years and an exercise price not less than 110% of the fair market value of the common stock on the grant date.
 We may grant stock options as ISOs, non-qualified stock options, or combinations of the two.
-The exercise price for each grant of stock options will be specified in the award agreement, which will also provide whether the price is payable: (1) in cash or by cash equivalents; (2) by the transfer to us of company common stock the option recipient already owned; (3) with the Plan Committee's consent, by delivering other consideration having a fair market value on the exercise date equal to the total purchase price; (4) pursuant to a net exercise arrangement where, when the participant exercises options, we deduct from the shares we are going to issue to the recipient shares having a fair market value equal to the total purchase price; (5) by delivering (on a form acceptable to the Plan Committee) an irrevocable direction to a licensed securities broker acceptable to us to sell shares and deliver all or part of the sales proceeds to us to pay the option price and any withholding taxes; (6) by any other methods specified in the award agreement; or (7) by a combination of these payment methods.
+The exercise price for each grant of stock options will be specified in the award agreement, which will also provide whether the price is payable: (1) in cash or by cash equivalents; (2) by the transfer to us of company common stock the option recipient already owned; (3) with the Plan Committee's consent, by delivering other consideration having a fair market value on the exercise options, we deduct from the shares we are going to issue to the recipient shares having a fair market value equal to the total purchase price; (5) by delivering (on a form acceptable to the Plan Committee) an irrevocable direction to a licensed securities broker acceptable to us to sell shares and deliver all or part of the sales proceeds to us to pay the option price and any withholding taxes; (6) by any other methods specified in the award agreement; or (7) by a combination of these payment methods.